 – If there is such a thing as the best of both worlds, then I’ve found it.
 I spent several years teaching full-time in a public high school, followed by several years as a full-time stay-at-home mom.
 Now I find myself in the amazing and interesting place of being a full-time work-from-home mom, teaching high school in my state’s public cyber academy.
 Teaching and being at home with my boys = a true blessing.

-– I write contemporary and historical romantic fiction for the Christian market.
+– I write contemporary and historical romantic fiction and non-fiction for the Christian market.

-– I have been married to my husband for over a decade.
+– I have been married to my husband for over a decade and a half.
 He’s become the master of putting up with me, so there’s no way I’m ever letting him go.

-– As I mentioned above, I have three adorable, loveable, yet loud and crazy sons whom I love more than anything in this world.
+– As I mentioned above, I have four adorable, loveable, yet loud and crazy sons whom I love more than anything in this world.
 Did I also mention they love trains?

 – I’m fascinated by World Religions.
 All of them.
 I’ve become a self-professed expert and teach a class through my church called World Religions 101: Understanding Theirs So You Can Share Yours.
 Don’t freak out if you see me post or tweet about another religion.
 I do so with the intention of sharing the Gospel with the world.